-The last triennial valuation of the scheme for funding purposes was carried out as at 30 September 2018.
-This valuation revealed a deficit of £121m.
-A recovery plan has been put in place to eliminate the deficit which will run to either 30 September 2022 or March 2023 (depending on funding levels) for the majority of employers, although certain employers have different arrangements.
+The last triennial valuation of the scheme for funding purposes was carried out as at 30 September 2021.
+This valuation revealed a deficit of £27m.
+A Recovery Plan was put in place to eliminate the deficit which ran to 30 September 2022.

-The Scheme is classified as a "last-man standing arrangement".
-Therefore the Association is potentially liable for other participating employer's obligations if those employers are unable to meet their share of the scheme deficit following withdrawal from the Scheme.
-Participating employers are legally required to meet their share of the scheme deficit on an annuity purchase basis on withdrawal from the Scheme.
+The Scheme is classified as a 'last-man standing arrangement'.
+Therefore the Association is potentially liable for other participating employers' obligations if those employers are unable to meet their share of the scheme deficit following withdrawal from the Scheme.
+Participating employers are legally required to meet their share of the Scheme deficit on an annuity purchase basis on withdrawal from the Scheme.

-For financial years ending on or before 28 February 2019, it has not been possible for the Association to obtain sufficient information to enable it to account for the Scheme as a defined benefit scheme, therefore the Association accounted for the Scheme as a defined contribution scheme.
+For financial years ending on or before 28 February 2019, it was not possible for the Association to obtain sufficient information to enable it to account for the Scheme as a defined benefit scheme, therefore the Association has accounted for the Scheme as a defined contribution scheme.

-For financial years ending on or after 31 March 2019, it is possible to obtain sufficient information to enable the Association to account for the scheme as a defined benefit scheme.
+For financial years ending on or after 31 March 2019, it is possible to obtain sufficient information to enable the Association to account for the Scheme as a defined benefit scheme.

-For accounting purposes, a valuation of the scheme was carried out with an effective date of 30 September each year.
+For accounting purposes, a valuation of the scheme is carried out with an effective date of 30 September each year.
 The liability figures from this valuation are rolled forward for accounting yearends from the following 31 March to 28 February inclusive.